bartificer/programming-by-stealth/docs/pbs84.md

 };
 ```

-Note that because we’ll be declaring variables over and over again, you’ll need to refresh the page between examples to avoid errors caused by re-declaring the same variable.
+Note that, because we’ll be declaring variables over and over again, you’ll need to refresh the page between examples to avoid errors caused by redeclaring the same variable.

 Given the above dictionary, we can use object destructuring to create a variable named `bob` from the `bob` key like so: